 Add just a few drops of tea tree oil in a palm full of carrier oil and apply it to the udder area.
 If you feel your goat is in a lot of pain try adding a few drops of lavender essential oil to the mixture as this will help pain and speed healing.
 Cover as much of the udder as you can while being careful not to get any of the oil mixtures on the teat (to avoid baby goat ingesting any, if at all possible).
 Do this twice or in severe cases even three times a day.
 You will see a dramatic difference within 12 hours, completely healed within 2-3 days.
 Just remember to use common sense to judge your goat!

-Once again nature has the cure!
+Once again nature has a cure!
 Avoiding antibiotics (and high vet bill) is not as hard as you might think.
 Tea tree oil is a wonderful essential oil to keep in your natural medicine cabinet or animal emergency bag.
 For the cost of a bottle of tea tree oil, you can cure all sorts of issues!
 Let’s call that a win in the ‘money not-spent category’.
 I’m sure as a homesteader, goat keeper or DIY’er you try our very hardest to save money and spend as wisely.
 Natural cures can be just that a very effective way to help you save money, all while knowing what goes into your animals and food supply.
 We, of course, are believers in the healing power of essential oils, I hope I have made a believer out of you too♡♡♡

 Comment, Share and Enjoy

 From our family to yours, thanks for stopping by